- Payments and payroll reporting

 Workers in another state not covered by your policy:

-- Workers you hire to work continuously outside Oregon are not covered by your Oregon policy.
+- Workers you hire to work permanently outside Oregon are not covered by your Oregon policy.

-- Workers you hire in Oregon specifically for a one-time, out-of-state job are not covered by your Oregon policy.
+- Workers you hire in Oregon specifically for a one-time, out-of-state job may not covered by your Oregon policy.